UW-xDD/table-extract/README.md

 A tool for extracting tables, figures, maps, and pictures from PDFs using Tesseract

 ## preprocess.sh
 Script for prepping a PDF for table extraction.
 Converts each page of the PDF to a PNG with Ghostscript, then runs the PNGs through Tesseract.
 Also runs each page through `annotate.py` to assist in debugging.
+Assumes local installation of [tesseract-ocr](https://github.com/tesseract-ocr/tesseract).

 #### Example usage